buzco/gr8success/src/products/breeze-o-gr8-success-air-freshener.md

   </script>
 product_specs: Smells like gr8 success.
-No but seriously, it smells like the color green, we can't really explain it.
+No but seriously, it smells like the color green, we can't really explain why.
 size_guide_graph: /img/rotating_logo_buzco.gif
 ---